CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-access-object-storage-as-a-filesystem-using-s3fs.md

 5. Once the above steps are completed, create a directory for the mount point of the new filesystem

 ### Testing
-- Test the installation with the command below (URL can be either useast.os.ctl.io or canada.os.ctl.io depending on the region of the bucket, for the current list of Object Storage end points, please see [this](../Object Storage/object-storage-regions-and-service-points.md)):
+- Test the installation with the command below (URL can be either useast.os.ctl.io or canada.os.ctl.io depending on the region of the bucket, for the current list of Object Storage end points, please see [this knowledge article](../Object Storage/object-storage-regions-and-service-points.md)):

     ```
     s3fs mybucket:/ /path_to_mountpoint -o passwd_file=/path_to_password_file/password_s3fs -o url=https://canada.os.ctl.io/
     ```

-- If the command ran successfully, then a /etc/fstab entry can be inserted to mount the Object Storage bucket permanently
+- If the command ran successfully, then a /etc/fstab entry can be inserted to mount the Object Storage bucket permanently (debug level set at info, it can be removed to minimized logging):

     ```
     s3fs#mybucket:/ /path_to_mountpoint fuse _netdev,dbglevel=info,allow_other,nodnscache,retries=5,url=https://canada.os.ctl.io/,passwd_file=/path_to_password_file/password_s3fs
+    ```
+    or
+    ```
+    mybucket:/ /path_to_mountpoint fuse.s3fs _netdev,dbglevel=info,allow_other,nodnscache,retries=5,url=https://canada.os.ctl.io/,passwd_file=/path_to_password_file/password_s3fs
     ```